dEAduction/dEAduction/CONTRIBUTING_V2.md

 use it if necessary.
 In doubt, use a scope.
 Finally, the summary *should* be the shortest possible sentence describing the commit.
 It *should* begin with a capital letter and *must not* end with a period, it *should* also be in present tense.
-The combination of the mandatory part and type, and optionally the scope, help you identify which commits in the git log are most relevant to you.
+The combination of the mandatory area and type, and optionally the scope, help you identify which commits in the git log are most relevant to you.
 The scope helps identifying which parts of the project are changed.